michaeldijk/breakingbadme/README.md

 This page further changes according to view-window, and larger windows, have a different view, with image on left besides the map, and description below it.

 #### Trivia
+* The trivia page, incorporates a trivia game, this game was originally found on a codepen, and I've added the correct references to the code, in both my readme, and the script itself.
+I further enhanced this script, by including a reset option, different functions, added a pop-up to explain the game features, and the different difficulty levels.

 #### Contact
 * The contact page, has a contact section, where users can send a request, or, just send in feedback.
 The contact form, is incorporated with emailJS, and, it sends a pop-up, once the form is processed, that it's send out.

+#### 404
+* Created a custom 404 page, to cover errors, if ever there is one, and, to allow same styling within the rest of the site, if error is present.

 #### Features left to implement
 *